Temperature chaos is present in off-equilibrium spin-glass dynamics: Introduction

+In order to obtain experimentally relevant results, one needs to go beyond the Mean-Field approximation and study short-range spin glasses, represented by the Edwards-Anderson model~\cite{edwards:75,edwards:76}.
+In this case, analytical investigations are even more difficult, but the equilibrium notion of TC that we have outlined above has been studied through numerical simulations.
+Yet, these equilibrium simulations have been limited to small system sizes by the severe dynamic slowing down~\cite{ney-nifle:97,ney-nifle:98,billoire:00, krzakala:02,sasaki:05,katzgraber:07,fernandez:13,billoire:14,wang:15,billoire:18}.

-Here we change this state of affairs by showing that a non-equilibrium TC effect is indeed present in the dynamics of a large spin-glass sample (our simulations are carried out on the Janus~II custom-built supercomputer~\cite{janus:14}).
-In a reincarnation of the statics-dynamics equivalence principle~\cite{barrat:01,janus:08b,janus:10b,janus:16}, just as equilibrium TC is ruled by the system size, dynamic TC is found to be governed by the time-growing spin-glass coherence length $\xi(\tw)$~\footnote{The waiting time $\tw$ is the time elapsed since the system was suddenly quenched from some very high temperature to the working temperature $T$, see, e.g.,~\cite{janus:18}.}.
-The extreme sample-to-sample variations found in small equilibrated systems~\cite{fernandez:13,billoire:11,billoire:14,martin-mayor:15,fernandez:16, billoire:18} translate into a strong spatial heterogeneity of dynamic TC.
+Here we tackle the problem from a different approach by showing that a non-equilibrium TC effect is indeed present in the dynamics of a large spin-glass sample in three spatial dimensions (our simulations of the Edwards-Anderson model are carried out on the Janus II custom-built supercomputer~\cite{janus:14}).
+In a reincarnation of the statics-dynamics equivalence principle~\cite{barrat:01,janus:08b,janus:10b,janus:16}, just as equilibrium TC is ruled by the system size, dynamic TC is found to be governed by the time-growing spin-glass coherence length $\xi(\tw)$, where the waiting time $\tw$ is the time elapsed since the system was suddenly quenched from some very high temperature to the working temperature $T$.
+Below the critical temperature, $T<\Tc$, the spin glass is perennially out of equilibrium as evinced by the never-ending (and sluggish) growth of glassy magnetic domains of size $\xi(\tw)$, see Refs.~\cite{janus:18,zhai:19} for instance.
+Now, the extreme sample-to-sample variations found in small equilibrated systems~\cite{fernandez:13,billoire:11,billoire:14,martin-mayor:15,fernandez:16, billoire:18} translate into a strong spatial heterogeneity of dynamic TC.
 Despite such strong fluctuations, our large-scale simulations allow us to observe traces of the effect even in averages over the whole system.
 In close analogy with equilibrium studies~\cite{fernandez:13}, however, dynamic TC can only be fully understood through a statistical analysis of the spatial heterogeneity.
 A crossover length $\xi^*$ emerges such that TC becomes sizeable only when $\xi(\tw)>\xi^*$.
 We find that $\xi^*$ diverges when the two observation temperatures $T_1$ and $T_2$ approach.
 The analysis of this divergence reveals that $\xi^*$ is the non-equilibrium partner of the equilibrium chaotic length~\cite{fisher:86,bray:87b}.
 The large values of $\xi(\tw)$ that we reach with Janus~II allow us to perform mild extrapolations to reach the most recent experimental regime~\cite{zhai:20b}.

 In equilibrium, sample-averaged signals of TC become more visible when the size of the system increases~\cite{fernandez:13}.
 Analogously, off-equilibrium a weak chaotic effect grows with $\xi(\tw)$ when the whole system is considered on average.
 Hoping that studying spatial heterogeneities will help us to unveil dynamic TC, we shall consider spatial regions of spherical shape and linear size $\sim \xi(\tw)$, chosen randomly within a very large spin glass.
 Statics-dynamics equivalence suggests regarding these spheres as the non-equilibrium analogue of small equilibrated samples of linear size $\sim \xi(\tw)$.
 The analogy with equilibrium studies~\cite{fernandez:13,billoire:14,billoire:18} suggests that a small fraction of our spheres will display strong TC.
 The important question will be how this rare-event phenomenon evolves as $\xi(\tw)$ grows (in equilibrium, the fraction of samples not displaying TC is expected to diminish exponentially with the number of spins contained in the sample~\cite{rizzo:03,parisi:10}).